 Carucate: The carucate was based on the area a plough team of eight oxen could till in a single annual season.
 A carucate of land contained about 100 acres; eight oxgangs made a carucate, and every oxgang contained twelve or thirteen areas, or thereabouts.
 Though the carucate is laid down at 100 acres, the actual area must have varied according to the nature of the soil and the custom of husbandry in each country.
 The word comes from the Latin word caruca, in French, carrue: a plough; and signifies as much land as one team could well manage to plough in a year”.
 The History of Morley, by Norrison Scratcherd.

-Importance of the Doomsday Book: So accurate was the Doomsday Book that by the completion in 1087, King William had acquired an exact knowledge of the possessions of the Crown that could never be disputed.
-It was a minutia survey manor by manor of the entire lands of William’s conquest and its authority was never called into question from that time on.
-There was no appeal from its finding by a court.
-It was the final judgment for dispute resolution and defined the legal disposition for lands held in “demesne” or by any other manor holding.
-“Doomsday” meaning “day of judgment” determined all such questions regarding title of land on the Kingdom from then on.
+Importance of the Doomsday Book: So accurate was the Doomsday Book that by the completion in 1087, King William had acquired an exact knowledge of his possessions of the Crown that could never be disputed.
+It was a minutia survey, manor by manor of the entire lands of William’s conquest.
+Its authority was never called into question from that time on.
+There was no appeal from its findings by a court.
+It was the final judgment for dispute resolution and defined the legal disposition for lands held in “demesne” or by any other manor holding entity.
+“Doomsday” meaning “day of judgment” determined all such questions regarding title of land in the Kingdom from then on.
 One could appeal to Doomsday surveys in legal disputes, but there could be no repudiation of a Doomsday finding.